Roles and Responsibilities

 At the beginning of the year and throughout, members will owe the club/society money.
 This will include levies for membership/subscription fees, ball tickets, excursion charges, social event costs, kit or clothing.

 Sponsorship is external support either financial or for goods in kind.
 Sponsors usually look for some form of acknowledgement, whether it is a logo on your society/club kit, a logo on any publicity you produce, or use of their venues.
-Come to the finance office if you need to raise an invoice for sponsors and submit a sponsorship invoice form.
+If your sponsor requires an invoice, you can request one by submitting an "Invoice Request Form".
 We will then send an invoice to the sponsor and ensure that the money is transferred into your account.

 Online - cardiffstudents.com

 You can avoid having to handle vast amounts of cash by selling tickets and items through your online club/society section on cardiffstudents.com.
-When members purchase items through this application the money is transferred directly into your club/society bank account, and provides you with sales reports.
+When members purchase items through this application the money is transferred directly into your club/society account and provides you with sales reports.

 This is a very effective way of ensuring that you have money up front and helps to prevent events not breaking even.